This page contains the change history for MacFIBS, in reverse chronological order. For each release it describes the new features and bug fixes.

 Release Date: 23 February 2000

-Fixed a bug that occurred if you deleted or moved the board file that MacFIBS last opened.
-The next time you launched MacFIBS, it presented an Open File dialog to prompt you to choose one, but the attempt to open it failed.
+Fixed a bug that occurs if you delete or move the board file that MacFIBS last opened.
+The next time you launch MacFIBS, it will attempt to open another file, and ask you to choose one, but the attempt to open it fails.

 Release Date: 22 February 2000